Some duality and equivalence results: Introduction

-Now, suppose for a moment that $R$ is a Cohen-Macaulay local ring with a canonical module $\omega_{R}$ and that $M$ is a non-zero finitely generated $R$-module.
-Kawasaki, in \cite[Theorem 3.1]{KAW}, showed that if $M$ has finite projective dimension, then $M$ is Cohen-Macaulay if and only if $M\otimes_{R}\omega_{R}$ is Cohen-Macaulay.
+Now, suppose for a moment that $R$ is a Cohen-Macaulay local ring with a dualizing module $\Omega_{R}$ and that $M$ is a non-zero finitely generated $R$-module.
+Kawasaki, in \cite[Theorem 3.1]{KAW}, showed that if $M$ has finite projective dimension, then $M$ is Cohen-Macaulay if and only if $M\otimes_{R}\Omega_{R}$ is Cohen-Macaulay.
 Next, in \cite[Theorem 1.11]{KHY}, Khatami and Yassemi generalized this result.
-Indeed, they showed that the above result hold true whenever $M$ has finite G-dimension.
-Here, we should notice that the Gorenstein dimension is an invariant for finite modules which was introduced by Auslander in \cite{Aus}.
-It is a finer invariant than projective dimension in the sense that for every finite non-zero $R$-module $M$, $\gd_{R}(M)\leq\pd_{R}(M)$ and equality holds when $\pd_{R}(M)<\infty$.
-There exist modules with finite Gorenstein dimension which have infinite projective dimension.
-Also, if $\gd_{R}(M)<\infty$, then $\Tor^R_{i}(M,\omega_{R})=0$ for all $i>0$ and $\sup\{~ i~|~\Ext_{R}^i(M,R)\neq0\}=\depth R-\depth M$.
-Remark 2.17 shows that the converse of the above mentioned fact is no longer true.
-Now, In Theorem 2.13, we establish another main result which, by using $\D_{\fa}(R)$ instead of $\omega_{R}$, provides a generalization of the above mentioned result of Khatami and Yassemi.
+Indeed, they showed that the above result hold true whenever $M$ has finite Gorenstein dimension.
+In Theorem 5.6, we establish another main result which, by using $\D_{\fa}$ instead of $\Omega_{R}$, provides a generalization of the above mentioned result of Khatami and Yassemi.
+Finally, in Proposition 5.9 as an application of the above theorem, we could find another generalization of the results \cite[Theorem 3.1]{KAW} and \cite[Theorem 1.11]{KHY}.